How to Start a Cover Letter - 4 Tips for the Perfect Opening

 Writing a cover letter?
 5 powerful cover letter openers. getty.
 The best cover letters are clear and concise.
 At the opening, you also want to grab the reader's attention right away.

-10. How to Start a Cover Letter [+ Introduction Examples]
+14. How to Start a Cover Letter to Impress Employers [+ 14 Examples]

-15. 7 Ways to Start a Cover Letter That Will Set You Apart
+18. 8 Powerful Ways to Start a Cover Letter (With Examples)

 This collection is a little like Mad Libs, except that the intended result is not wacky, but serious, effective openers for cover letter.
 Following each customizable opening paragraph, you'll find a sample paragraph with the blanks filled in.
 This set of 26 customizable opening paragraphs is for uninvited cover letters, also known as cold ...